Research in the Geomorphology and Soil Science group

 Response of element cycles in a tropical mountain rain forest to environmental and land-use change.
 Associated project of the Platform for Biodiversity and Ecosystem Monitoring and Research. – Since 1998.

 Investigating arsenic transformations in soils using isotopically labeled (13C and 2H) organo-arsenic compounds.
-Marie Curie IEF Fellowship BIOMETA (FP7-PEOPLE-2012-326736). – Since 2013.
-The project is realized at the University of Bern, Switzerland and headed by Prof. Dr. Wolfgang Wilcke (IfGG-KIT).
+Marie Curie IEF Fellowship BIOMETA (FP7-PEOPLE-2012-326736). – 2013-2015.
+The project was realized at the University of Bern, Switzerland and headed by Prof. Dr. Wolfgang Wilcke (IfGG-KIT).